danielbodnar/awesome-stars/README.md

 - [aduros/wasm4](https://github.com/aduros/wasm4) - Build retro games using WebAssembly for a fantasy console.
 - [Lisprez/so_stupid_search](https://github.com/Lisprez/so_stupid_search) - It's my honor to drive you fucking fire faster, to have more time with your Family and Sunshine.This tool is for those who often want to search for a string Deeply into a directory in Recursive mode,
 - [nim-lang/Nim](https://github.com/nim-lang/Nim) - Nim is a statically typed compiled systems programming language.
 It combines successful concepts from mature languages like Python, Ada and Modula.
 Its design focuses on efficiency, expressiveness, an
-- [Yardanico/cosmonim](https://github.com/Yardanico/cosmonim) - A Nim template to compile your code with the Cosmopolitan libc
 - [HapticX/happyx](https://github.com/HapticX/happyx) - Macro-oriented asynchronous web-framework written in Nim with ♥
 - [nim-lang/nimble](https://github.com/nim-lang/nimble) - Package manager for the Nim programming language.